-In a document without any DTD, a document with only an internal DTD subset which contains no parameter entity references, or a document with "standalone='yes'", the Name given in the entity reference must match that in an entity declaration, except that well-formed documents need not declare any of the following entities: amp, lt, gt, apos, quot.
-The declaration of a parameter entity must precede any reference to it.
-Similarly, the declaration of a general entity must precede any reference to it which appears in a default value in an attribute-list declaration.
+In a document without any DTD, a document with only an internal DTD subset which contains no parameter entity references, or a document with "standalone='yes'", for an entity reference that does not occur within the external subset or a parameter entity, the Name given in the entity reference must match that in an entity declaration that does not occur within the external subset or a parameter entity, except that well-formed documents need not declare any of the following entities: amp, lt, gt, apos, quot.
+The declaration of a general entity must precede any reference to it which appears in a default value in an attribute-list declaration.